What could be more comforting than a bowl of homemade Ham and Potato Soup?

 I often make a crock pot potato soup which simmers all day however this version is quick to prepare for a weeknight meal.

-- Saute onions until tender.
+- Melt butter and cook the onions until tender.

 For a thinner soup, add additional chicken broth.